matthieukern/atom-epitech-norm-checker/README.md

 # epitech-norm package
 ###### By [Matthieu Kern](mailto:matthieukern@gmail.com)

+## Disclaimer
+This package is still a work in progress.
+Some bugs could remains and there are some norm errors that aren't detected yet.
+If you find a bug, don't hesitate to create an issue on GitHub or to write a pull request !

 ## Use
 * To check the norm, you can use the `epitech-norm:checkNorm` command.
 All errors aren't detected yet.
 * If the corresponding config is set, the plugin will automatically check the norm on C source files.